-- M1: Model a statistical experiment for an i.i.d. sample and implement standard pointwise and interval estimation methods as well as testing procedures - · M2: Write and analyze a week formulation for a PDE.
-Implementation in Finite Element software. - M3: Formulate the optimal transport problem and calculate Wasserstein distances - 11: Understand the main categories of algorithms and how to implement them - 12: Implement event-driven programming in Python and understand the notion of persistence - 13: Program in Python with the Numpy, Scipy, Matplotlib, Pandas, Seaborn and Scikit-image libraries - E1: Understand the goals and implementation of public policies (budgetary and monetary). - E2: Analyze strategic interactions between rational actors to predict their decisions. - E3: Identify and describe the role of banks and the banking system in the economy, as well as the reasons leading to its fragility and its regulation.
+- M1: Model a statistical experiment for an i.i.d. sample and implement standard pointwise and interval estimation methods and testing procedures - M2: Write and analyze a week formulation for a PDE.
+Implementation in Finite Element software. - M3: Formulate the optimal transport problem and calculate Wasserstein distances - 11: Understand the main categories of algorithms and how to implement them - 12: Implement event-driven programming in Python and understand the notion of persistence - 13: Program in Python with the Numpy, Scipy, Matplotlib, Pandas, Seaborn and Scikit-image libraries - E1: Identify the different types of markets, understand the notions of monopoly and oligopoly - E2: Classify strategies and understand Nash equilibrium - E3: Understand inequalities in economics and implement tools to evaluate public policies addressing them